 The commission is the latest action from the international science community to address issues around human genome editing.
 It follows the Second International Summit on Human Genome Editing — held last November in Hong Kong by NAS, NAM, the Royal Society, and the Academy of Sciences of Hong Kong.
 The topic became a focus of global attention when a scientist from China revealed at the summit that as a result of his research, twins had been born whose embryonic genomes had been edited.
 The scientist was widely condemned by the global scientific community for violating long-standing scientific principles and ethical norms.

-- Nominated Commission Members and Biographies
+- Commission Members and Biographies

 - Statement of Task

 - International Oversight Board

 - Call for Evidence Question List - thanks all those who provided information in response to the call for evidence.

 - Subscribe to Our Mailing List for Updates

 Email questions to email@example.com.

 Financial support for the Commission is being provided by the U.S. National Institutes of Health, The Rockefeller Foundation, The Wellcome Trust, the Royal Society of the U.K., the Cicerone Endowment Fund of the U.S. National Academy of Sciences, and the NAM Initiatives Fund of the U.S. National Academy of Medicine.